Father Michael “Mitch” Walters

 In defense of its conduct, the Archdiocese of Newark raised the defense of “contributory negligence,” meaning that the victims contributed to their own abuse and therefore were ultimately at fault for what happened to them.

-In February 2019, Walters’s name appeared on the Archdiocese of Newark’s list of credibly accused priests, which indicated that he was the subject of “multiple” allegations of sexual abuse.
+In February 2019, Father Walters’ name appeared on the Archdiocese of Newark’s list of credibly accused priests, which indicated that he was the subject of “multiple” allegations of sexual abuse.
 He was permanently removed from the ministry.

-It is not clear where Walters is currently residing, and the Archdiocese refuses to say.
+It is not clear where Father Walters is currently residing, and the Archdiocese refuses to say.
 It is likely that he is living in a retirement home for accused priests located near Rutherford.
-Walters is now 65 years old.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Newark.
-If you need a lawyer because you were sexually abused by a priest in New Jersey, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Archdiocese of Newark now have legal options to recover damages due to a compensation fund created for victims.
-Contact us at (954) 641-2100 or firstname.lastname@example.org today.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Newark in New Jersey.
+If you need a lawyer because you were sexually abused in the Archdiocese of Newark, contact our office today.
+Although many years have passed, those abused by Catholic clergy in the Archdiocese of Newark now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
+Our lawyers have decades of experience representing survivors of clergy sexual abuse in New Jersey and nationwide.
+We can help.